ThomasClarisse/about-me-rework/README.md

 ## Recent updates

+- added more information about myself to the information page in both the dutch and english version
 - Added information to both the dutch and english version of the readme files
 - Added the projects to both the dutch and english version of the projects page
 - Added the certificates to both the dutch and english version of the home page